History of South India: Satavahana Empire

-The Śātavāhana Empire was a royal Indian dynasty based from Amaravati in Andhra Pradesh as well as Junnar (Pune) and Prathisthan (Paithan) in Maharashtra.
+The Śātavāhana Empire was a royal Indian dynasty based at present-day Amaravati in Andhra Pradesh as well as Junnar (Pune) and Pratisthana (Paithan) in present-day Maharashtra.
 The territory of the empire covered much of India from 300 BCE onward.
 Although there is some controversy about when the dynasty came to an end, the most liberal estimates suggest that it lasted about 450 years, until around 220 CE.
 The Satavahanas are credited for establishing peace in the country, resisting the onslaught of foreigners after the decline of Mauryan Empire.

-Sātavāhanas started out as feudatories to the Mauryan dynasty, but declared independence with its decline.
+Sātavāhanas started out as feudatories to the Mauryans, but declared independence with its decline.
 They are known for their patronage of Hinduism.
 The Sātavāhanas were one of the first Indian states to issue coins struck with their rulers embossed.
 They formed a cultural bridge and played a vital role in trade as well as the transfer of ideas and culture to and from the Indo-Gangetic Plain to the southern tip of India.